marcusmayo/neural-networks/README.md

 ## 👨‍💻 About Me

-I'm Marcus Mayo, a passionate Machine Learning Engineer and AI practitioner focused on building robust, scalable, and production-ready AI systems.
+I'm Marcus, a passionate Machine Learning Engineer and AI practitioner focused on building robust, scalable, and production-ready AI systems.
 This portfolio demonstrates my expertise across the entire ML lifecycle, from data preprocessing and model development to deployment and monitoring.

 **Core Competencies:**
 - 🧠 **Machine Learning**: Deep Learning, Classical ML, Computer Vision, NLP